B2B Virtual Account Payment Method

 How to Use B2B Virtual Account Payment Methods

-The Company ID must be the same Company ID at the processor (if applicable for processor integration).
+Note: The companyId used when creating a Buyer must be the same Company ID at the processor (if applicable for processor integration).
 The Buyer ID and Buyer Name are displayed to users throughout the VPA UI and can be different from the Processor ID and Processor Name, or can be the same as the Company ID.

 Creating Buyer Templates